imjordanm/vealeportfolio/src/pages/work.md

       category: release
       cover: /images/drenchworldinhoney.jpg
       heading: >
-        My final release under the Alias ‘Slymouse Supreme’.
+        My final release under the alias ‘Slymouse Supreme’.
 This release was created to raise awareness for the dying bee population.
       description: >
-        I wanted to create an album that would have a little something for everyone as well as educate people on how to do their part in increasing the bee population.

-        All proceeds are still being donated to various save the bee charities.
+        I wanted to create an album with strong sonic characteristics that would educate people on doing their part to encourage bee re-population.
+All proceeds are donated to various save the bee charities.
       genre: Post Rock
       title: Drench the World in Honey
       year: 2016